Arthur Kraft: Biography

 Arthur Kraft's formal art training started with Saturday-morning classes at the Nelson Gallery of Art and by the age of 13 he was selling his work at local art fairs.
 Upon graduating from Southwest High School Kraft continued to pursue the arts at the Kansas City Art Institute and later at Yale University's School of Fine Arts.
 After serving in the Army during World War II, he returned to Yale to finish his degree.
-White at Yale, he served as art editor of campus humor magazine The Yale Record.
+While at Yale, he served as an art editor of the campus humor magazine The Yale Record.

 After winning the Audubon Artist Society national painting award in 1946, Kraft was propelled onto the national scene.
 Highly regarded in the artistic community, his art was exhibited in one-man showings at the Salon de Jean Cocteau, Paris, Jacques Seligmann & Company, New York, and the Landau Galleries, Los Angeles.
 Kraft's work was also installed in several locations across the United States.

 In 1956 Kraft illustrated his longtime friend Lon Amick's widely acclaimed book The Divine Journey: A Guide to Spiritual Understanding.
 The book was originally published in 1956 by Press of The Pilgrim, Kansas City, Missouri.
 And lithographed by Williams & Lawrence Lithographers also of Kansas City, Missouri.
 The first edition was limited to 1000 copies and each copy was a numbered edition.
 The book is still in print today.